tethysplatform/tethys/docs/contribute/code/getting_started.rst

     If ``pyfiglet`` wasn't on Conda Forge, you would need to add it before the dependency could be added to Tethys Platform.
 Lucky us.

-4. Finally, add ``pyfiglet`` to the :file:`environment.yml` and the :file:`micro_environment.yml` files.
+4. Finally, add ``pyfiglet`` to the :file:`environment.yml` and the :file:`micro_environment.yml` files (for more details on maintaining dependencies in Tethys Platform, see: :ref:`maintain_dependencies`).
 The "Gen CLI commands" section seems as good as any:

 .. code-block:: yaml
     :emphasize-lines: 4